luckydropship/luckydropship/README.md

 - 👋 Hi, I’m @luckydropship
-- 👀 I’m interested in React and Node
+- 👀 I’m interested in vue and golang
-- 🌱 I’m currently learning more about APIs
+- 🌱 I’m currently learning more about miroservices
-- 💞️ I’m looking to collaborate on any web application dev project
+- 💞️ I’m looking to collaborate on  web application dev project
 - 📫 luckydropship@gmail.com

 <!---